Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 ![RimRamPstree]({{"assets/2019-11-30/RimRamPstree.png" | absolute_url }} "RimRamImageinfo")

-Nothing really suspicious here but we still notice a notepad that can contain some usefull stuff (like a flag) and Internet Explorer opened.
+Nothing really suspicious here, but we still notice a notepad that can contain some useful stuff (like a flag) and Internet Explorer opened.

 One important thing to do during the recon part in forensic is also to look the last commands with the ```cmdline``` instruction.
-But in this case, there was nothing interesting so it's just a tip.
+But in this case, there was nothing interesting, so it's just a tip.

 Time to go deeper !